Loevland/UiTHack24/Misc/hidden_covenant_info/README.md

-# Crypto - Hidden Covenant Info
+# Misc - Hidden Covenant Info
-> Crypto - 150 pts
+> Misc - 150 pts

 The covenant is slowly advancing to New Mombasa.
 We managed to catch a photo they sent in their communications channel, however we do not have their location.
 We believe the covenant is communicating with photos. <br />